NepalCoin/Coin-for-Nepalese/README.md

 1 Nepalcoin = 1 NRS
 initially its it the testnet and doesnt have any real value.
 If any developers are interested to devlop anything similar we can do it together in a decententralised way feel free to leave a comment or a message here.
-Can be built as an independent Blockchain or on top of Bitcoin or Ethereum.
+Can be built as an independent Blockchain or on top of Bitcoin or Ethereum or other chains.